-Southwest Power Pool, Inc., a nonprofit organization founded in 1941, is one of nine Federal Energy Regulatory Commission (FERC)-approved Regional Transmission Organizations (RTO) and one of eight North American Electric Reliability Corporation (NERC) Regional Entities (RE).
+Southwest Power Pool, Inc., a nonprofit organization founded in 1941, is one of nine Federal Energy Regulatory Commission (FERC)-approved Regional Transmission Organizations (RTO).
 As an RTO, SPP ensures reliable supplies of power, adequate transmission infrastructure and competitive wholesale prices of electricity.
-The SPP RE oversees compliance enforcement and reliability standards development.

 The Federal Energy Regulatory Commission (FERC) is an independent federal agency that regulates the transmission and wholesale sales of electricity in interstate commerce, governs the rates, terms and conditions of SPP through its Open Access Transmission Tariff (OATT or Tariff), in addition to the Membership Agreement and Bylaws.
 Changes made to any of those documents must be approved/accepted by FERC before SPP can operate under the requested changes.